jvineis/EEMB1105-FISH-COI/README.md

     more sequence1-merged.aln

-## 12.  blast the merged sequences against the database of COI sequences
+## 12.  blast the merged sequences against the database of COI sequences.
+This command will be run using sbatch

-    blastn
+    blastn -db FDA-RSSL.fa -query sequence1-merged.fa -out sequence1-merged-blastout

 ###  FOR JOE : working in this directory : /scratch/vineis.j/cap-test